Smettus/TN512-CC/README.md

 ## Backend
 ### Database
 #### Clearing the database

+STEP 0: Make sure that the database `c2` is not open in your `mysql workbench` if you're on windows.
+Make also sure that `c2` is also not present in `mysql command line client`.
+If it is present use this command to delete it: `drop database c2;`

 First you must make sure that the database is correctly configurated.
 First check if `DB_Api\C2V2\tutorials\migrations` only contains the `__init__.py` file (and also your own `pycache`).
 If this is not the case, DELETE all migrations files but not `__init__.py`!

 Next go to open the `mysql command line client`.
 Here you use the following commands: